University Park, College of Engineering (E SC)

 PROFESSOR JUDITH A. TODD, Department Head; P. B. Breneman Chair and Professor of Engineering Science and Mechanics

 Engineering Science is a multidisciplinary honors program that emphasizes enhanced understanding and integrated application of engineering, scientific, and mathematical principles.
-The program is unique because it provides a broad foundation in the sciences and associated mathematics that underlie engineering and provides students the opportunity to obtain a depth of knowledge in an area of their choosing through technical electives and an honors thesis.
+The program is unique because it provides a broad foundation in the sciences and associated mathematics that underlie engineering and provides students the opportunity to obtain a depth of knowledge in an area of their choosing through technical electives and a research and design honors thesis.
 The curriculum is designed for students who seek to link the engineering disciplines with science.
-In addition to taking core courses in mathematics, physics, chemistry, and biology, students study thermodynamics, heat transfer, electromagnetics, solid and fluid mechanics, electrical devices, materials science, and failure analysis.
-During the senior year, all students select a focus area of study, complete a capstone project and write a thesis that integrates the scientific principles of research, design and analysis and applies them to engineering.
-Focus areas of study include, but are not limited to: electrical, mechanical, civil, bioengineering, and materials and are typically interdisciplinary.
+In addition to taking core courses in mathematics, physics and chemistry - (and biology for students in premedicine), students study thermodynamics, heat transfer, electromagnetics, solid and fluid mechanics, electrical devices, materials science, and topics selected as foundational and technical electives.
+During the junior year, students investigate a variety of research fields and identify a topic for their honor thesis research and design project.
+During the senior year, all students complete a capstone project on their chosen topic by writing a thesis that applies the scientific principles of research, design and analysis to engineering.
+Focus areas of study include, but are not limited to: electrical, mechanical, civil, biomedical, and materials engineering and are expected to be interdisciplinary.
 Hence, Engineering Science students achieve both depth and breadth in engineering and science, are able to function across disciplines, and graduate well prepared for advanced studies as well as professional employment.

 The specific program objectives are tied to the mission of the program as described above.
 They target the major outcomes expected of Engineering Science students and are flexible and readily adaptable to meet changing constituent needs.

-Enrollment is limited to students who have demonstrated that they can benefit from the advanced courses of the curriculum.
-A minimum grade-point average of 3.0 is partial demonstration of such competence.
-Qualified students can participate in the integrated undergraduate program to streamline the process of earning B.S. and M.S. degrees.
+Enrollment is limited to students who have demonstrated that they can benefit from the advanced courses of the curriculum; therefore a minimum grade-point average of 3.0 is required.
+Qualified students can participate in the integrated undergraduate graduate (IUG) program to streamline the process of earning B.S. and M.S. degrees.

 ENTRANCE TO MAJOR -- In addition to the minimum grade-point average (GPA) requirements* described in the University Policies, all College of Engineering entrance to major course requirements must also be completed with a minimum grade of C: CHEM 110 (GN), MATH 140 (GQ), MATH 141 (GQ), MATH 250 or MATH 251, PHYS 211 (GN) and PHYS 212 (GN).
 All of these courses must be completed by the end of the semester during which the admission to major process is carried out.

-*Because the Engineering Science is an honors program, admission is limited to students who attain a cumulative GPA of 3.0.
+*Since Engineering Science is an honors program, admission is limited to students who attain a cumulative GPA of at least 3.0 by the end of the entrance to major semester.
 In the event that the major is under enrollment control, a higher minimum cumulative grade-point average is likely to be needed and students must be enrolled in the College of Engineering or Division of Undergraduate Studies at the time of confirming their major choice.

-For the B.S. degree in Engineering Science, 131 credits and a 2.50 grade-point average are required.
+For the non-Honors B.S. degree in Engineering Science, 131 credits and a 2.50 grade-point average are required.
+The Honors degree requires the same number of total credits but a minimum of 16 honors Jr./Sr. year credits and a higher grad-point average as determined by the faculty.
 The baccalaureate program in Engineering Science is accredited by the Engineering Accreditation Commission of ABET, Inc., www.abet.org.